slashdevops/idp-scim-sync/extras/infra/README.md

 # Infrastructure

-This Cloudformation template is used to create the infrastructure necessary to deploy the poroject into the AWS Cloud.
+These Cloudformation templates (`#_cfn_*`) are used to create the infrastructure necessary to deploy the poroject into the AWS.

-Why this is needed?
+Why these is needed?

 1. Allow users to consume the `Serverless Lambda function` from the public [AWS Serverless Application Repository](https://aws.amazon.com/es/serverless/serverlessrepo/)
 2. Allow users to consume the public project [Docker image](https://gallery.ecr.aws/l2n7y5s7/slashdevops/idp-scim-sync) in [Amazon ECR](https://aws.amazon.com/es/ecr/) whitout the limits of public Docker repositories